dgiguer/how-to-find-nanopore-borgs/README.md

 ### Summary, tl;dr

 You can disriminate between circular and linear dsDNA elements by visualizing coverage depth pre-filtered with a minimum % read alignment.
 You can also identify all "ends" of linear dsDNA elements by creating a network graph of all-vs-all alignment output (pre-filtered by high query coverage), where each cluster is actually a group of reads that aligns to all other reads in the group.
-Combining both allows you to find all ends of linear dsDNA elements with high enough coverage - these are your borg candidates.
-You now have your borg candidates!
+Combining both allows you to find all ends of linear dsDNA elements with high enough coverage - these are your borg candidates!

 **Want to re-basecall a nanopore dataset in high-accuracy mode?
 Check out [www.flowgenomics.com](www.flowgenomics.com).**